mth/yeti/doc/reference.rst

 numbers, by using the ``0x`` or ``0o`` prefix respectively.

 Floating-point runtime reprentation can be enforced by using exponent (scientific) notation.
-As a special case of it, only the letter ``e`` can be added to the end (the exponent is considered to be zero in this case).
+As a special case of it, a single letter ``e`` may be added to the end (the exponent is considered to be zero in this case).

 Simple string